qas275/JAVA-Persistance-Final-Workshop/README.md

 # FINAL WORKSHOP
-Contains all SQL, Mongo and PYP workshops (final task maybe incomplete but queries are up) **TODO >>> UP REDIS**
+In general this repository contains all SQL, Mongo and PYP workshops for NUS JAVA Web Appplication Development Course (Persistence)\
+Read further below for instructions on deployment to Railway\

+**FUTURE TODOS**\
+Implement Redis

-## Setup for Railway Deployment
+## Railway
-Variables in application properties are not sent to railway, any variables set there during local run are to be set again in railway environment variables.

-### Railway
 **Code**\
 Ensure pom.xml java version 18
 Put Dockerfile on root of project